TABLE OF CONTENTS

 Add a new user or group in the Process settings

-- In the Modeler tool or on a Process page, open the Process settings by clicking on the gear icon in the top right corner.
+- In Process Studio or on a Process page, open the Process settings by clicking on the gear icon in the top right corner.

 Once you are in the Process settings, go to the Permissions tab.

 Select Add new user/group